BlackGoku36/armory-tutorials/Save_Load_Mechanism/Save_Load_2.md

 3. We change json structure to our cube's Anonymous Structure
 4. When the json is parsed, it will get cube's location and rotation value and set the cube's location and rotation to this obtained value, hence Loading.

 for now, we will have to reopen the game to let game parse newly overwritten game_save.json.
-We can fix this why hot asset reload.
 {: .label .label-yellow}

 You should get this as result: